Connect-Mor/cm-fe-developer-task/README.md

 # Connect Mór pre-interview task

 The following task will display your understanding of some basic react fundamentals such as states, contexts, effects, etc. It should take 2-3 hours to complete for a junior react developer.

-The task is based of [Material Dashboard React](https://demos.creative-tim.com/material-dashboard-react/#/dashboard) template by Creative-Tim.
-We have included some documentation below the task description
+The task is based on the [Material Dashboard React](https://demos.creative-tim.com/material-dashboard-react/#/dashboard) template by Creative-Tim.
+We have included some documentation below the task description.

 ## Requirements